Proptech is leading new ways for property management, short-stay, tenancy, workspace design and estate agency to be conducted.

 A landlord receives regular updates, reports, requests and communications through Locale’s building management app and online portal.

-The company is heavily focused on providing well-trained and helpful customer support, which is led to the usage of its services by residential, commercial, mixed-Use, retail and industrial sectors and companies such as MAPP, The Shard, BNP Paribas, CBRE, Cushman & Wakefield.
+The company is heavily focused on providing well-trained and helpful customer support, which is led to the usage of its services by residential, commercial, mixed-Use, retail and industrial sectors and companies such as MAPP, The Shard, BNP Paribas, CBRE, and Cushman & Wakefield.

 Coadjute is a London based company founded in 2018.
 It specialises in technology similar to blockchain it allows different areas of the property sector to work together through data sharing and decentralised workflow initiatives.